 Levels of Care That Your Parents May NeedDepending on your assessment of the specific old-age-related conditions, you can put them under any class of assisted living and care.
 There are numerous types of assisted living, all of which vary based on the type of support services provided.
 The choice of the assisted living conditions also depends on your individual preferences and should be tailored to ensure that your parents live a comfortable assisted life.

-- d) Nursing home: a nursing home care is best suited for parents who have particular medical issues and who need emergency medical care on a 24 hours basis.
+- Nursing home: a nursing home care is best suited for parents who have particular medical issues and who need emergency medical care on a 24 hours basis.
 The presence of medical staff at all times ensures that your parents receive the best medical support even in critical conditions where life support machines, chest tubes, and intravenous medical support is given.
 However, some nursing homes may be abusive or neglectful to their residents.
 Be vigilant about looking for signs of abuse, such as bed sores, wandering residents, and more.